jarbor/svg-viewbox-maximize/README.md

 <i>Note: Amelia Bellamy-Royds gives a great primer on SVG scaling over at [CSS Tricks](https://css-tricks.com/scale-svg/).</i>

 ## We can do better!
-Since SVGs are image instructions rather than a rendered image, we can modify the SVG to better suit our modified aspect ratio by scaling specific objects in the SVG differently than the SVG viewport.
+Since SVGs are image instructions rather than a rendered image, we can modify the SVG to better suit our modified aspect ratio by scaling specific objects in the SVG differently than the SVG viewbox.

 | ![Contained SVG](examples/images/resized-rendered.png) |
 |:--:|